Do Cocker Spaniels make good dogs for children?

 We also live near the local school, where the kids constantly scream while playing outside in their playground.
 We can also hear them shouting and screaming on their way home from school.

 They make so much noise; I think it's beginning to frighten my Cocker Spaniel.
-He has become very nervous, and I think it's because of the noise the children are making.
+He has become very nervous, and I'm sure it's because of the noise the children are making.

 The kids would knock on my door to make my dog bark.